Silicon Wadi: Role in the global software market

 Slowly, the international computing industry shifted the emphasis from hardware (in which Israel had no comparative advantage) to software products (in which human capital plays a larger role).
 The country became one of the first nations to compete in global software markets.
 By the 1980s a diverse set of software firms had developed.
 Each found niches which were not dominated by U.S. firms and between 1984 and 1991 "pure" software exports increased from $5 million to $110 million.
 Many of the important ideas here were developed by graduates of Mamram, the Israeli computer corps, established by the IDF in the 1960s.

 During the 1980s and early 1990s several successful software companies emerged from Israel, including: Amdocs (established in 1982 as Aurec Information), Cimatron (established in 1982), Magic Software Enterprises (established in 1983), Comverse (established in 1983 as Efrat Future Technologies), Aladdin Knowledge Systems (established in 1985), NICE Systems (established in 1986), Mercury Interactive (established in 1989) and Check Point Software Technologies (established in 1993).

 The 1990s saw the real takeoff of high-tech industries in Israel, with international media attention increasing awareness of innovation in the country.
 Growth increased, whilst new immigrants from the Soviet Union increased the available high-tech workforce.
-Many of these immigrants were highly skilled and educated which strengthened Israeli enterpeneurship research centers and universities.
+Many of these immigrants were highly skilled and educated which strengthened Israeli entrepreneurship research centers and universities.
 Peace agreements including the 1993 Oslo Peace Accord increased the investment environment and Silicon Wadi began to develop into a noticeable high-tech cluster.